 Nominations will be judged on the following selection criteria:

-- Demonstrated Positive Impact on the Participating Students
+Demonstrated Positive Impact on the Participating University Students

-In addition to these six criteria, the MacJannet Prize will seek geographic diversity by recognizing programs operating in various regions contexts around the world.
+The MacJannet Prize will seek geographic diversity by recognizing programs operating in various regional contexts around the world.